 Let’s talk wedding ceremony music.
 How many songs will I need for my wedding?
 Is Spotify or a live band better for the ceremony?
 Who’s controls the wedding music?
 How long should each song be?
 Do I need a licence to play wedding ceremony music?

-Angus Legg (@angusleggmusic) – I’ve done many weddings with this great man and he is an incredible musician.
+Angus James (@angusleggmusic) – I’ve done many weddings with this great man and he is an incredible musician.
 Chilled out, brings a great vibe as well as his voice and guitar.

 Let’s start with ‘The Basic’ vs ‘The Whole Shebang’!